WebFiori/docs/background-tasks.md

 ### Using Command Line Interface to Trigger Execution

-Another way to trigger jobs execution is to use command line interface (or terminal) to run the command `cron`.
+Another way to trigger jobs execution is to use command line interface (or terminal) to run the command `scheduler`.
 If the server supports SSH access, it is possible to run the following command to trigger execution:

 ```
-php webfiori cron p="pass" --check
+php webfiori scheduler p="pass" --check
 ```

 Executing jobs through terminal can be useful if the developer would like to inspect the output of jobs or would like to check what causes a job to fail.